-The Latest Travel Industry Updates from the Frontier of AI, GenAI Video, and Immersive Gaming
+The Latest Updates from the Frontier of AI, GenAI Video, and Immersive Experiences

 Allianz Partners, the travel insurance unit undertaking the restructuring, currently employs 22,600 people across its global operations, with approximately 14,000 engaged in handling customer inquiries and claims processing via telephone.